A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we evaluation the performance of the proposed system.
-We first evaluate the effectiveness of the proposed compressed semantic knowledge base.
-Then the flexibility of the semantic communication scheme is evaluated.
-Finally, we evaluate the impact of the proposed differential privacy protection mechanism on the performance of semantic communications.

-Following the DeepSC\cite{xie2021deep}, we employ four Transformer encoder layers in the semantic encoder, and four Transformer decoder layers in the semantic decoder.
+To evaluate the performance of the proposed system, we implement it following the classical work DeepSC\cite{xie2021deep} for text transmission tasks.
 The entire network parameter settings are summarized in Table \ref{tab_parameter}.
-The knowledge base is generated by the semantic knowledge network and consists of eight vectors of size $128$.
-The dataset used in experiments is the English and French corpora in the proceeding of the European Parliament\cite{papineni2002bleu}.
+The semantic codec and channel codec of the system have the similar settings as DeepSC.
+There are four Transformer encoder layers in the semantic encoder, and four Transformer decoder layers in the semantic decoder.
+The channel codec consists of multiple layers of Dense.
+The semantic knowledge network is the newly designed part in comparison to DeepSC.
+The output of the semantic knowledge network is reshaped to $\mathbb{R}^{8\times128}$, as a semantic knowledge base.
+The dataset used in evaluations is the English and French corpora in the proceeding of the European Parliament\cite{papineni2002bleu}.
+The adopted datasets include English corpus, French corpus, and English-French corpus.
+We use the vocabulary of the English-French corpus in word embedding for these three datasets.